loic-yvonnet/bib/README.md

 ## Work in Progress

 The following things are pending:
-* Debug the CLI side (issues with the use of boost::program_options).
 * Add comments in the header files.
+* Add shells at the top of the solution for convenience.
+* Support Windows (addition of batches, declspec, etc.).
 * Check user inputs.
-* Support Windows (addition of batches, declspec, etc.).
+* Add logs (verbose mode).
+* Troubleshoot the boost::program_options that truncs strings at the first space.
+* Fix the help message.